 Racism, Exclusion and Extermination (Buchenwald near Weimar)

-Study Theme: Options of extensive research of diverse aspects of the Buchenwald concentration camp history (1937-1945), the history of the Soviet Special Camp (1945-1950) and Buchenwald during the GDR period (till 1989), How could such a camp exist and work near the classic city Weimar?
+Study Theme: Options of extensive research of diverse aspects of the Buchenwald concentration camp history (1937-1945), the history of the Soviet Special Camp (1945-1950) and Buchenwald during the GDR period (till 1989).
+How could such a camp exist and work near the classic city Weimar?
 What happened in Buchenwald after the war against the Soviet special camp?
 How do the societies remember it and what role do historical places play in this regard?
 Discussion on remembrance and commemoration of the Second World War in Germany, Ukraine and Russia and their current references.
-"Forgotten camps"
+Dealing with "Forgotten camps".

 Accommodation: In the international youth meeting centre at the memorial place with private showers in the rooms (3-4 people), possibilities to grill, to play table tennis etc. The volunteers will cook in teams.